 We set the simulation region's dimensions to 1000 metres \times 1000 metres.
 For both static and dynamic networks, we varied the number of nodes n from 50 to 1000 in increments of 50.
 We fixed the maximum transmission radius r{max} for each network to 100, 200, or 300 metres.
 To compute the average maximum interference for static networks, for each n and r{max} we generated 100,000 static networks, each with n nodes and maximum transmission radius r{max} , distributed uniformly at random in the simulation region.
-To compute the average maximum interference for mobile networks, for each n and n and n are we generated 100,000 snapshots for each mobility model, each with n nodes and maximum transmission radius n are set the speed interval to n and n are second, and the pause time interval to n seconds (in the waypoint model).
+To compute the average maximum interference for mobile networks, for each n and r{max} we generated 100,000 snapshots for each mobility model, each with n nodes and maximum transmission radius r{max} .
+We set the speed interval to [0.2, 10] metres per second, and the pause time interval to [0, 10] seconds (in the waypoint model).
 A snapshot of the network was recorded once every second over a simulation of 100,000 seconds.